Disjoint Generation of Synthetic Data: Experiments

 Another effect of partitioning that was particularly apparent for the high-dimensional dataset was that partitioning can improve the efficiency of some generative methods.
-Not all generative models are equally efficient, e.g., the Bayesian Network model applied here is not the obvious first choice for a high-dimensional dataset.
+This is, of course, not a surprising result; partitioning is known to increase algorithmic efficiency.
+However, not all generative models are equally efficient; for example, the Bayesian network model applied here is not the obvious first choice for a high-dimensional dataset.
 While not exactly combinatoric in the attribute number due to efficient heuristics, graph-based models are sometimes avoided for larger projects due to their poor scaling.
-By applying the DGMs framework, it is perhaps obvious that $O\left(n_p\left(\frac{k}{n_p}\right)^c\right)\leq O(k^c)$ for arbitrary positive $c$, and also $O\left(n_p\left(\frac{k}{n_p}!\right)\right)\leq O(k!)$, i.e., models that scale poorly can be made viable by using partitioning and disjoint generation.
+By applying the DGMs framework, it is perhaps obvious that $O\left(n_p\left(\frac{k}{n_p}\right)^c\right)\leq O(k^c)$ for arbitrary positive $c$, and also $O\left(n_p\left(\frac{k}{n_p}!\right)\right)\leq O(k!)$; in other words, models that scale poorly can be made viable by using partitioning and disjoint generation.

-We observe this benefit for the \texttt{synthpop} sequential CART model~\cite{Nowok2016} (which was fast already) and the DataSynthesizer BN model (which benefited significantly) in our experiments (see Figure~\ref{fig:timevsparts}).
-We note that none of these timing measurements were conducted rigorously in an isolated environment, and while they follow the postulated behaviour, they are nevertheless of a more anecdotal and/or corollary nature.
-The results for the Generative Adversarial Network (GAN) models (CTGAN~\cite{Xu2019} and DPGAN~\cite{Xie2018}) are not presented for this reason, since we were unable to measure them for different partition numbers at a consistent load due to substantial overhead from training multiple big neural networks in parallel.
+We observe this benefit for the \texttt{synthpop} sequential CART model~\citep{Nowok2016} (which was fast already) and the DataSynthesizer BN model (which benefited significantly) in our experiments (see Figure~\ref{fig:timevsparts}).
+It should be noted, that none of these timing measurements were conducted rigorously in an isolated environment, and while they follow the postulated behaviour, they are nevertheless of a more anecdotal and/or corollary nature.
+The results from the GAN models used in this paper, CTGAN and DPGAN~\citep{Xie2018}, are not presented for this reason, since we were unable to measure them for different partition numbers at a consistent load due to substantial overhead from training multiple big neural networks in parallel.